django-cms/django-cms/docs/tutorials/03-custom-plugin.rst

 A custom plugin
 ===============

-django CMS does not come with built-in plguins.
+django CMS does not come with built-in plugins.
 We have been using plugins (Text, Image, etc.) provided by packages such as djangocms-text or djangocms-frontend.
 Standardized plugins only get you so far.
 In this chapter you will create a *Coffee card* plugin: a small reusable